With so many different backpack choices being sold on the market choosing the right backpack for college can be somewhat frustrating.

 Storage space for the bag includes a spacious main compartment with two slip pockets, a back zippered pocket with two open slip pockets and a third zippered for keeping your items well organized.

 Additional side pockets provide space for a water bottle or other similar sized items while padded straps provide a comfortable carrying experience while navigated school grounds.
 If you’re a fan of the Vera Bradley brand or just love this bag you should give this one a definite look.

 7. Herschel Supply Co.
 Heritage Backpack

 Our third Herschel bag, named the Herschel Heritage Backpack establishes a vintage design with modern functionality.
-The bag is made with their signature striped fabric liner and is large enough to store a 15 inch laptop in its dedicated sleeve pocket while a main compartment and media pocket keep other items separated and safe.
+The bag is made with their signature striped fabric liner and is large enough to store a 15-inch laptop in its dedicated sleeve pocket while a main compartment and media pocket keeps other items separated and safe.

 8. KAVU Rope Bag

 If you’re a fan of slung bags or just want something a little different than your traditional backpack then check out this cool Rope Bag from KAVU.
 This bag is created using 100% cotton material and features an adjustable “clipped” rope shoulder strap for quick and easy carrying.